Close

 Students at Reckitt office in Hull

-The visit began with a warm welcome from Reckitt's Chief Medical Officer, Bruce Charlesworth, who outlined Reckitt’s history and growth over the years, including some highlights of projects carried out by researchers and scientists.
+The students then travelled to Hull, where they received a warm welcome from Reckitt’s Chief Medical Officer, Bruce Charlesworth, who outlined Reckitt’s history growth over the years, and highlights of projects carried out by their expert researchers and scientists.

-Led by Calum Walker, the students were given a comprehensive tour of Reckitt's cutting-edge facilities and laboratories.
-The students were also able to meet with Reckitt's distinguished scientists and experts, Isabelle Bossard, the Global VP of Aircare & Pests, Oumou Mangassi, the R&D Director, and Carme, the Global Head of Regulatory Affairs, Health.
+During their visit, the students were given a comprehensive tour of Reckitt’s cutting-edge facilities and laboratories, meeting with Reckitt’s distinguished scientists and experts, Calum Walker, R&D Director, Isabelle Bossard, the Global VP of Aircare & Pests, Oumou Mangassi, R&D Director, and Carme, the Global Head of Regulatory Affairs, Health.

 Rebecca has also recently obtained the necessary ethical approvals for her research from both the ethics committees at LSHTM and the MRC/UVRI and LSHTM unit in Uganda.
 Additionally, she has notified the Uganda National Council for Science and Technology about her research activities.
 By using the skills she learned at the presentation training, Rebecca presented her research at the International Health Economics Association (IHEA) Congress a few days after their visit to Hull.
 ‘The skills have become part of my public speaking skills since the training,’ she says.
 As well as this, Rebecca left the trip feeling ‘intrigued and inspired by the company’s history which showcased a legacy of innovation and excellence that continues to drive Reckitt forward in its work to provide top-quality hygiene products.’